oci-plugins-for-apache-kafka/aws-msk-iam-auth/README.md

 # Container images with the Amazon MSK Library for AWS Identity and Access Management

+Note: This repository is not part of the Apache Kafka project or related to Amazon AWS!

 This repository contains set of container images with the Apache Kafka [Amazon MSK Library for AWS Identity and Access Management](https://github.com/aws/aws-msk-iam-auth) Apache Kafka® plugin.
 These container images should allow you to use it with Strimzi 0.47 and newer using the Kubernetes Image Volumes.
 You should also be able to use with other Apache Kafka® distributions running on Kubernetes.